bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-4-arrays-with-foreach.rst

         }
     }

-.. |lesson 6.2| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit6-Arrays/topic-6-2-traversing-arrays.html#groupwork-programming-challenge-spellchecker" target="_blank">last lesson 6.2</a>

 For your community challenge,

-1. Copy your array of objects code from |lesson 6.2|.
+1. Copy your array of objects code from `last lesson 6.2 <https://runestone.academy/ns/books/published/csawesome/Unit6-Arrays/topic-6-2-traversing-arrays.html#groupwork-programming-challenge-spellchecker>`_.

 2. Using the ``StringArray`` class above as your guide, separate it into your class and a public array class that puts the array of objects in a private instance variable.
 The main method should be in this class.